Books

 Studebaker: The Postwar Years.
 Osceola,Wis.: Motorbooks International, 1978.
 A twenty-year obituary of how and why Studebaker went bad, lost money, merged with Packard, dragged Packard down with it, tried again with the Avanti and GT Hawk in the 1960s, but ultimately went belly up, after a sad two-year rump operation at its subsidiary plant in Hamilton, Ontario.
 In the process, Studebaker nevertheless created some memorable cars.
 See “Why Studebaker Failed” on this website.

-Packard: A History of the Motorcar and the Company (co-author, co-editor).
+Packard: A History of the Motorcar and the Company (co-editor, with Beverly Rae Kimes and author of two chapters).
 New York: Dutton, 1978-date.
 Cugnot Award, Society of Automotive Historians.
 A mammoth, multi-author undertaking, the joy of which was spoiled somewhat by in-house quarreling, but we all figured out the source and were friends in the end.
-By far the most comprehensive history of Packard; the later bindings hold up much better than the original.
+By far the most comprehensive history of Packard; the later bindings hold up much better than the flimsy original.

 Corvette: America’s Only True Sports Car.
 Skokie, Illinois: Publications International; New York: Beekman House, 1978.
 The first of a long string of Corvette books, each building upon the other.
 Traces the American sports car back to the Mercer Raceabout and Stutz Bearcat.
 At Carlisle, when my wife asked a customer if he would like his copy signed, he asked: “By whom?”
 Ah, fickle fame.